-Project Access vouchers were increased from 100 in 2012 to 140 in 2014 to maximize the amount of assistance provided to low income, disabled households.
+Project Access vouchers were increased from 100 in 2012 to 140 in 2014 to maximize the amount of assistance provided to low income households with an individual with a disability.
 Project Access serves individuals exiting nursing facilities, intensive care facilities, and board and care facilities statewide.